Intro

 • The inferior colliculus: Auditory processing.

-This system is like a chain, where a deficit in one part has an effect on the other elements.
-For dyslexics, a differentiating LGN linked to SC and IC can cause enough deviation (noise) withdrawing the eyes from staying focused to read a text-line.
-It also effect the hearing system where many dyslexics fail to develop adequate phonological skills(more)
+This system works like a chain, where a deficit in one part can effect the other elements.
+For dyslexics, a differentiating LGN linked to SC and IC can cause enough deviation to withdraw the eyes from staying focused on text.
+It also can effect the hearing system where many dyslexics fail to develop adequate phonological skills (more).

 10.1 Ectopia & Microgyrus

-An other element that Albert Galaburda and Thomas Kemper found from examining dyslexics brain, were clusters of ectopic neurons in the outside layer of the cerebral neocortex.
-This layer usually is devoid of nerve cell bodies, most ectopias were found in the Frontal and Perisylvian language regions, they are produced before six months of gestation when there is a breach in the Pial-Glial border which normally prevents neurons from migrating too far. (more )
+An other element that Albert Galaburda and Thomas Kemper found from examining dyslexics brain were clusters of ectopic neurons in the outside layer of the cerebral neocortex.
+This layer usually is devoid of nerve cell bodies, most ectopias were found in the Frontal and Perisylvian language regions, they are produced before six months of gestation when there is a breach in the Pial-Glial border which normally prevents neurons from migrating too far. (more)

 Scientists recently identified a risk haplotype (a genetic constitution of an individual chromosome) associated with dyslexia.
-Their data suggest a direct link between a specific genetic background and a biological mechanism leading to the development of dyslexia.
-(11.1 Genetic Etiology)
+Their data suggest a direct link between a specific genetic background and a biological mechanism leading to the development of dyslexia. (more)

 11.2 Pressure Phosphene